 Next, figure out how you want to track your progress.
 There’s no right or wrong answer here—it’s all about what resonates with you.
 If you love the convenience of having everything in one place, a digital app like Reframe can be a game-changer.
 It can send reminders, visualize your progress with charts, and connect you with a community.
 On the other hand, some people find a deep sense of satisfaction in an analog method.
 A dedicated journal, a habit tracker in your planner, or even a simple calendar on your wall can make the process feel more tangible and mindful.
 The best method is the one that fits seamlessly into your life and that you enjoy using.

-Make Tracking a Daily Habit
+Turn Tracking Into a Simple Daily Habit

 Consistency is where the magic happens.
 Tracking your progress is an empowering practice that keeps you focused and motivated, but it only works if you do it regularly.
 The easiest way to build this habit is to link it to something you already do every day.
 Maybe you take two minutes to log your data while your coffee brews in the morning, or perhaps you reflect on your day and fill out your tracker right before bed.
 Frame it as a daily check-in—a moment to pause and acknowledge your efforts.
 This simple routine reinforces your commitment and helps you build momentum, one day at a time.

-Review Your Data and Adjust Your Plan
+Check In and Adjust Your Plan as You Go

 Tracking isn’t just about collecting data; it’s about using it to learn and grow.
 Set aside a specific time—maybe every Sunday evening—to review your progress.
 Look for patterns and trends.
 What does the data tell you?
 Maybe you’ll notice that your mood is consistently better on days you get a morning walk in.
 Or perhaps you’ll identify a specific trigger you hadn’t recognized before.
 This review process is your personal feedback loop.
 It allows you to make informed adjustments to your plan, ensuring it stays relevant and effective as you evolve.
 This is how you turn raw data into real, lasting change.